alyssabenipayo/guides-toc/README.md

 Progress: Waiting for approval.

 [Site Preview](https://alyssabenipayo.github.io/hello-world/)

-More details can be found in this [GH Issue](https://github.com/hackforla/website/issues/1085).
+More details can also be found in this [GH Issue](https://github.com/hackforla/website/issues/1085).

 If link does not work, please see the following: